Hexagon/pup/docs/configuration.md

 - `restartDelayMs` (optional): A number specifying the delay (in milliseconds) before restarting the process.
 - `restartLimit` (optional): A number specifying the maximum number of restarts allowed for the process.

+**Stop/restart policy**

+- `terminate` (optional): A cron expression specifying when the process should terminate.
+Combined with `restart: "always"` this effectively restarts the process on a cron schedule.

 **Clustering**

 - `cluster` (optional): An object specifying options to run this process in multiple instances, more on this at [6.
 Clusters and Load Balancer](/scaling.html)